danjane/pygame-tutorial/docs/3_image/image.rst

         rect = img.get_rect()
         rect.center = center

-To finally draw the transformed image we first fille the whole screen background (GRAY), blit the transformed image, surround it with a red rectangle.
+To finally draw the transformed image we first fill the whole screen background (GRAY), blit the transformed image, surround it with a red rectangle.

 In order to give visual feedback for the mouse action when transforming an image, we